-Field organizer, Celerah attended the Rally for Clean Air at the NM Capitol.
+Field Organizer Celerah Hewes attended the Rally for Clean Air at the New Mexico Capitol.
 Celerah spoke to the crowd about clean buses and methane issues and addressed the National Governors Association’s responsibility to act at the local level.

 Members of Moms Clean Air Force New Mexico attended the fifth annual Play-In for Climate Action on Capitol Hill in Washington, DC.

 Moms Clean Air Force New Mexico attended a World Asthma Day event.

 Moms Clean Air Force New Mexico attended a city council meeting in Albuquerque.